cdmuir/tealeaves/README.md

 --------------------------

-You can look at default parameters settings in the manual (run /Library/Frameworks/R.framework/Versions/3.5/Resources/library/tealeaves/help/make\_parameters).
+You can look at default parameters settings in the manual (run `?make_parameters`).
 These defaults are reasonable, but of course you will probably want to use different choices and allow some parameters to vary.
 Here, I'll demonstrate how to replace a default.
 In the next section, I'll show you how to set up a gradient of parameter values over which to solve for leaf temperature.

     # Use the `replace` argument to replace defaults.
 This must be a named list, and